Buying

 6) Value Added

-To figure out if a pool will increase or decrease the resale value of your new property, take a good look around you.
+To figure out if a pool will increase or decrease the resale value of your new house, take a good look around you.
 Is it in a good location?
 Does it get plenty of light?
 Survey the other properties in the area to determine if there are an abundance of pools; not having one could affect future pricing because it’s an expected asset.
-But if the house is perfect and a pool is still not for you, don’t be deterred as there are economical ways to fill it in.
+But if the house is perfect and a pool is still not for you, remember that there are economical ways to fill it in.

-With all the cons neatly listed for your consideration, all that’s left to do now is figure out what’s best for your family.
+After carefully considering all the pros and cons, all that’s left to do now is figure out what’s best for your family.
 Sure, there are costs involved, but no one can deny that having a backyard pool is loads of fun for a family and can be a backyard memory maker.
 Decisions, decisions, decisions…